Galfr1/FireDrone-Flight-Simulator-Core/README.md

  - version 7.3.1 will have a random obsticle generation feature
  - version 7.3.1 will have an improved GUI
- - version 7.3.1 will fix the credits window title bug
+ - version 7.3.1 will fix the credits window title bug (in windows 10 / 11)

 (this version will have no algorithem improvements)